Breadnut Valley Falls, Saint Elizabeth

 How to Find Breadnut Valley Falls

-Starting from Kingston, take Washington Boulevard, Mandela Highway then Highway 2000 through the St. Catherine and Clarendon parishes.
-Highway 2000 charges toll which is currently JM$550 for a class 1 vehicle (small car), thus consider the alternative route through Old Harbour if you’re familiar which is free, but also a bit longer, with traffic and without the advantage of excellent road quality.
-After exiting Highway 2000, follow the main road through Clarendon, Manchester and into St. Elizabeth.
-Landmarks you’ll pass in St. Elizabeth are St. Elizabeth Technical High School (S.T.E.T.H.S.) on your left and the turnoff for Jamaica Zoo in Lacovia 5 minutes later and also on your left.
-At this point, start looking out for the next road on the right, marked by a Texaco Gas Station.
+My journey to Breadnut Valley led me through the parishes of St. Andrew, St. Catherine, Clarendon, Manchester and finally St. Elizabeth.
+Landmarks you’ll pass in St. Elizabeth are the St. Elizabeth Technical High School (S.T.E.T.H.S.) on your left and the turnoff for Jamaica Zoo in Lacovia 5 minutes later.
+At this point, start looking out for the next right turn, marked by a Texaco Gas Station.
 Turn here then continue until you reach the sign for the Maggotty JPS Hydroelectric station (sign pictured below).
 Turn right to actually reach the station, just after which is a dirt track.
-This will take you through a chainlink fence and gate after which you can drive to the large open clearing (also pictured below) and park anywhere convenient/ close to the river.
+This will take you through a chain-link fence and gate after which you can drive to the large open clearing (also pictured below) and park anywhere convenient/ close to the river.

 Anyway, the path from the clearing is towards the left and pretty straightforward until it branches into three.
 Take the trail on your right then be guided by the beckoning purr of the water which you’ll hear before you see.
 Provided you stay on the correct path for the whole journey (and don’t stop for too many photos 😂… guilty), the entire walk from the clearing to a suitable point for entering the water is 10 minutes.
 A guide would be helpful, and you’re sure to run into at least one friendly guy who can assist, and may charge you JM$500 per person in exchange for help.
 It’s not commercialized though and we ended up not needing to pay, but use your discretion.
 Also, as is expected with off-the-beaten-path places, there aren’t any restrooms, changing rooms, shops etc. so come prepared with food, drink, empty bladders and wearing your swimsuits from home.
 We did encounter a restroom in the clearing though but as to whether or not it’s clean or works, I couldn’t say.